andrewwang247/marriage/README.md

 ## Algorithms

 See <https://en.wikipedia.org/wiki/Stable_marriage_problem> for the SMP problem.
 The Gale-Shapley algorithm for SMP runs in O(n^2) time for two groups of n.

-See <https://en.wikipedia.org/wiki/Stable_roommates_problem> for the SRP problem.
-The Irving algorithm for SRP also runs in O(n^2) time for a single group of n.

 After execution, the program checks its solution to ensure correctness.

 ## Files